Reviews You Can Rely On

 If you're searching for a reliable phone to fit your budget, the AT&T EL51203 is an excellent choice.
 “The value of this phone is fantastic,” notes one tester, offering solid across-the-board performance at a reasonable price.
 The sound quality and range on the EL51203 are above average and relatively easy to use.

 Though its mediocre battery life and somewhat limited feature set were unimpressive, these drawbacks only had a minor impact on this product's overall performance.
 “This is a great pick if you are shopping on a budget and don't want to make too many concessions regarding performance,” our lead tester said.
 It is hard to beat the value of the AT&T EL51203, but if you're willing to allocate more funds towards a phone with a stronger battery, we recommend the AT&T CL82207 as another great candidate.
-It scored considerably well in our battery life testing while offering only a slightly higher price tag.
+It scored considerably well in our battery life testing while offering a slightly higher price tag.

 Read more: AT&T EL51203 review